SPEAK TO A MODULAR EXPERT: 1-888-836-7850

 1. How long do inplant modular offices last?

-If taken care of, they can last just as long as (or longer than) traditional buildings, with a lifespan of 30 or more years.
+Inplant offices can last a long time, especially if taken care of properly.
+In fact, they can last just as long as (or longer than) traditional buildings, with a lifespan of 30 or more years.

 2. Can modular offices be moved?

-4. What’s the installation time for a modular office?
+3. What’s the installation time for an inplant office?

 Related Posts